fireeye/OpenIOC_1.1/README.md

 ## Description

-This repository contains a revised schema, iocterms file, and other supporting documents which are a draft for the idea of a revised version of OpenIOC, OpenIOC 1.1.
+This repository contains a revised schema, iocterms file, and other supporting documents which are the basis for a draft of a revised version of OpenIOC that we are calling OpenIOC 1.1.

 The updated OpenIOC 1.1 schema and a changelog are included.
 That changelog details the changes in schema from OpenIOC 1.0.
 An updated set of iocterms